FinLegal/API-Documentation/use-cases-walkthrough-v2.md

 For the purposes of this walkthrough we will use the following fictitious claim:

-* Our claim contains four activities
+* Our claim contains three activities
 * Activities are configured in a workflow where: Activity 1 -> Activity 2
 * Activity 3 is assigned, by a case handler, as and when it is required and is not assigned through workflow